American mink: Senses and scent glands

-Behaviour
+Behavior

 Social and territorial behaviours

 American mink territories are held by individual animals with minimal intrasex overlap, but with extensive overlap between animals of the opposite sex.
 Most territories are in undisturbed, rocky coastal habitats with broad littoral zones and dense cover.
 Some are on estuaries, rivers and canals near urban areas.
 Home ranges are typically 1–6 km long, with male territories larger than females'.
 As long as it is close to water, the American mink is not fussy about its choice of den.
 Mink dens typically consist of long burrows in river banks, holes under logs, tree stumps, or roots and hollow trees, though dens located in rock crevices, drains, and nooks under stone piles and bridges are occasionally selected.
 The burrows they dig themselves are typically about four inches in diameter and may continue along for 10–12 ft at a depth of 2–3 ft.
 The American mink may nest in burrows dug previously by muskrats, badgers and skunks, and may also dig dens in old ant hills.
 The nesting chamber is at the end of a four-inch tunnel, and is about a foot in diameter.
 It is warm, dry, and lined with straw and feathers.
 The American mink's dens are characterized by a large number of entrances and twisting passages.
 The number of exits varies from one to eight.

 The American mink normally only vocalises during close encounters with other minks or predators.
 The sounds it emits include piercing shrieks and hisses when threatened and muffled chuckling sounds when mating.
 Kits squeak repeatedly when separated from their mothers.
 Ernest Thompson Seton reported hearing minks growl and snarl when confronting a threat.
 During aggressive interactions, mink assert their dominance by arching their backs, puffing up, lashing out their tails, and stomping and scraping the ground with their feet, while also opening their mouth in a threat-gape.
 Should this be unsuccessful, fights may result, with injuries to the head and neck.